ryankazokas/ryankazokas.github.io/_posts/2016-10-08-The-Journey-Into-React-JS.markdown

 a little with extjs, but since it's propietary, it was out for my personal projects since it seems geared more toward medium/enterprise business scale.
 However, I admired the way extjs carried itself as far as gearing itself towards pre built components.

 After doing some research I finally decided to buy a Udemy class on React(all credit goes to Stephen Grider) and dive right in.
 I immediately fell in love with it.
-I found my framework to be structured, yet complete enough to not have to reinvent anything, especially ES6.
-React is Component based, and the udemy class provided a way of thinking about things as different components.
+I found the framework to be structured, yet complete enough to not have to reinvent anything, especially with ES6.
+React is Component based, and it makes things simpler when it comes to constructing UI's.

 For example:
 {% highlight ruby %}